Combinatorics of combinatorial topology: Geometry of posets and preposets

-\begin{definition}[Flag affine $\Delta$-set] An {\it affine $\Delta$-set} is an affine simplicial complex $\mathcal K$ where every simplex is endowed with a total ordering of vertices so that every inclusion between simplices of $\mathcal K$ is monotone on the sets of vertices.
+An {\it affine $\Delta$-set} is an affine simplicial complex $\mathcal K$ where every simplex is endowed with a total ordering of vertices so that every inclusion between simplices of $\mathcal K$ is monotone on the sets of vertices.
 (See \cite{Fr}, \cite{RS2} concerning general $\Delta$-sets.)

 Since the total orderings of vertex sets of simplices agree, they extend to a partial order on the set of all vertices of $\mathcal K$.
 Thus an affine $\Delta$-set is simply an affine simplicial complex endowed with a partial ordering of vertices such that every two vertices connected by an edge are comparable.